Last Updated on 13 June 2023 by admin

 There are two types of attack surface, digital and physical.
 The physical refers to not just end-point devices, but people themselves.
-So, in this blog, we will discuss how people expand the attack surface and the main areas in which human error can lead to risk.
+So, in this blog, we will explore the human attack surface – how people expand the attack surface and the main areas in which human error can lead to risk.

 Human error is one of the greatest threats businesses face today and is the most common cause of data breaches according to IBM.
 Yet, it is important to remember that anyone (even those most highly trained) can have lapses of judgment.
 Below are some outlines of key examples of human error in cyber security.